-To mitigate risks associated with higher risk construction activities such as the delivery of longer lead materials or utility relocation, Phases 2/2A, 3 and 4 were further divided into eight Interim Guaranteed Maximum Price (IGMP) construction contracts.
-As noted in "Construction Status", the four early construction work IGMP contracts did not require the FFGA to proceed with construction.
-With FTA's January 5, 2015 execution of the FFGA, the remaining four IGMP contracts now have the approval necessary to advance their construction activities once design is complete.
-These IGMP #4, #5, #6 and #7 contracts are advancing through the design process- see below for details.
+To mitigate risks associated with construction activities such as the delivery of longer lead materials or utility relocation, Phases 2/2A, 3 and 4 were further divided into eight Interim Guaranteed Maximum Price (IGMP) construction contracts.
+As noted in "Construction Status," the four early construction work IGMP contracts did not require the FFGA to proceed with construction.
+With FTA's January 5, 2015 execution of the FFGA, the remaining four IGMP contracts now have the approval necessary to advance their construction activities once design and bidding is complete.
+IGMP #4, #5, #6 and #7 contracts are advancing through the design and bidding process (see the following pages for details).

+Construction Status

-Construction Status Phase 1 Construction Status
+Phase 1 Construction Status

 The MBTA awarded the Phase 1 contract on December 13, 2012 and issued a Notice to Proceed to Barletta Heavy Division on January 31, 2013.
 The MBTA has also added some retaining wall construction to the Phase 1 contract that had previously been programmed for Phase 4 in that area.
 By constructing this work under the Phase 1 contract, this retaining/noise wall should be completed in time to better support and facilitate track relocation as part of the construction of Phase 4.
-The addition of this work has extended the end date of the Phase 1 contract by six months to October 2015.
+The addition of this work has extended the end date of the Phase 1 contract by six months to October 2015 and the contractor is tracking towards completion at this time.